moonstar-x/discord-tts-bot/README.md

 # Discord TTS Bot

 This is a simple TTS Bot that uses the Google Translate TTS API.
-With this bot you can send Text-to-Speech messages in multiple languages.
+With this bot you can send Text-to-Speech messages in multiple languages using Google Translate or other TTS engines.

 ## Requirements